Multimodal Recommender Systems: A Survey: Feature Interaction

 Fine-grained fusion is significant in the fashion recommendation scenario.
 POG~\cite{chen2019pog} is a sizeable online clothing RS based on transformer architecture.
-In the encoder, it excavates the deep features belonging to the collocation scheme in fashion images through multi-layer attention, which continuously realizes fine-grained integration.
+The encoder excavates the deep features belonging to the collocation scheme in fashion images through multi-layer attention, which continuously realizes fine-grained integration.
 Compared with POG, NOR~\cite{lin2019explainable} applies both encoder-decoder transformer architecture, which contains fine-grained self-attention structures.
 It can generate the corresponding scheme description according to collocation information.
 Besides, to increase interpretability, EFRM~\cite{hou2019explainable} also designs a Semantic Extraction Network (SEN) to extract the local features, and finally fuses the two features with fine-grained attention preference.
 VECF~\cite{chen2019personalized} performs image segmentation to integrate image features of each patch with other modalities.
-UVCAN~\cite{liu2022implicit} makes image segmentation of video screenshots like VECF and fuse image patches with id information and text information through the attention mechanism, respectively.
-MM-Rec~\cite{wu2021mm} first extracts the region of interest from the image of news through the target detection algorithm Mask-RCNN, and then fuses POI with news content using co-attention.
+UVCAN~\cite{liu2022implicit} conducts image segmentation of video screenshots like VECF and fuse image patches with id information and text information through the attention mechanism, respectively.
+MM-Rec~\cite{wu2021mm} first extracts the region of interest from the image of news through the target detection algorithm Mask-RCNN and then fuses POI with news content using co-attention.
 MINER \cite{li2022miner}, DMIN \cite{xiao2020deep}, SUM \cite{lian2021multi} all build interest representations of different aspects of the user by the multimodal information.

-Some models design unique internal structures for better fine-grained fusion.
+Some other models design unique internal structures for better fine-grained fusion.
 For instance, MKGformer~\cite{chen2022hybrid} achieves fine-grained fusion by sharing some QKV parameters and a related perceptual fusion module.
 MGAT~\cite{tao2020mgat} uses a gated attention mechanism to focus on the user's local preferences.
-MARIO ~\cite{kim2022mario} predicts user preferences by considering the individual impact of each modality on each interaction.
-So the model designs a modality-aware attention mechanism to identify the influence of various modality on each interaction and do point multiplication for different modalities.
+MARIO~\cite{kim2022mario} predicts user preferences by considering the individual impact of each modality on each interaction.
+So, it designs a modality-aware attention mechanism to identify the influence of various modalities on each interaction and conducts point multiplication for different modalities.

-\subsubsection{Combined Attention}
+\subsubsection{\textbf{Combined Attention}}